Climate Change Library Links

 Northwest Climate Impacts in Brief: The Pacific Northwest climate is influenced by a complex set of interactions among oceanic and atmospheric circulations and regional topography.
 These factors result in natural climate variability that create dominant climate trends persisting on different, but shorter time scales, than climate change.
 The primary sources of variability in this region are the El Niño Southern Oscillation, operating on an annual timescale, and the Pacific Decadal Oscillation affecting climate on a decadal time frame.
 Learn more about how these natural systems will tangle with local climate change impacts.

-Impacts on Salmon from Climate Change: This is full analysis for salmon in one of our local watersheds, the Green-Duwamish.
+Climate Impacts on Salmon: This is full analysis for salmon in one of our local watersheds, the Green-Duwamish.
 Check out the excellent chart on page four tracking specific impacts at different life stages of each of our five major salmon species.
 The table that follows on pages five and six breaks down each impact by type and geography.

 US Climate Resilience ToolKit: Looking for climate data?
 This well designed site has a catalog of more than 200 digital tools to help planners, policymakers, business leaders, and journalists learn about the issues by looking squarely at what the data is telling us and to work together to build local resilience step by step.
 Filled with maps, systems analysis, and interactive data sets.